Meir-Alelov/Flu-Shot-Classifier/README.md

 In gradient boost, feature importance is a score which indicates how useful each feature was in creation of the boosted decision trees within the model.
 The more a specific feature was used to make important decisions with decision trees within the boost model, the higher that feature's relative importance is.

 ## Recommendations
-- Targetting individuals 65 years and older to try and reduce their vaccination rates.
+- Targeting individuals 65 years and older to try and reduce their vaccination rates.
 - Addressing opinions of the masses about the risk of getting infected without a vaccine.
 - Addressing opinions of the masses about the effectiveness of the vaccine.
-- Targetting doctors to offer incentives for withholding vaccination recommendation.
+- Targeting doctors to offer incentives for withholding vaccination recommendation.

 # Conclusion
 The factors which mostly affected whether someone is classified as vaccinated or not are individuals 65 years and older, opinion about risk of getting infected without a vaccine, opinion about the effectiveness of the vaccine, and a doctor's recommendation on receiving the vaccine.
 These features, or responses in the survey, had the highest weight in determining the class an individual belongs to.
 Therefore, we should focus on these features specifically.